gpuweb/proposals/README.md

 Make a directory with your (organization) name and put documents in there.

-(Maybe there should only be a gh-pages branch so that its always live?)
+(Maybe there should only be a gh-pages branch so that it's always live?)